thegreenspirit/RemoveCoolBonus/README.md

 # **Remove Cool Bonus**
 ### Removes the **cool** bonus off the table when clearing a stage!
-**NOTE**: THIS MOD MUST BE SYMLINKED WITH GAMEAPI TO BE BUILT MANUALLY.
+**NOTE**: THIS MOD MUST BE SYMLINKED WITH GAMEAPI FOR IT TO BE BUILT MANUALLY.

 so uncool, green spirit